Where did Agile project management come from?

 What is a stand-up?

-Said another way, a stand-up is a daily meeting that involves the core team: product owners, developers, and the scrum master.
-Questions that are often asked in meeting :
+Said another way, stand-up is a daily meeting that involves the core team: product owners, developers, and the scrum master.
+Questions that are often asked in meetings:

-- First question is, what did I work on yesterday?
+- The first question is, what did I work on yesterday?

-- Second question is, what am I working on today?
+- The second question is, what am I working on today?

-- Third question is, what issues are blocking me?
+- The third question is, what issues are blocking me?